-47 42 C.F.R. §441.301(c)(2)(ix)
+&lt;sup>44 42 C.F.R. §441.301(c)(2)(ix)

-- By signing this plan, I am indicating agreement with the bulleted statements listed here unless crossed through.
-I understand that I can cross through any statement with which I disagree. - My care manager helped me know what services are available. - I was informed of a range of providers in my community qualified to provides the service(s) included in my plan and freely chose the provider who will be providing the services/supports. - The plan includes the services/supports I need. - o I participated in the development of this plan. - I understand that my care manager will be coordinating my care with the [Tailored Plan/PIHP] network providers listed in this plan. - I understand that all services under the Innovations Waiver, including Residential Supports and Supported living, should be requested to the full extent of the individual's level of medical necessity; regardless of the individual's budgeting category. - I understand that services may be authorized in excess of the Individualized Budget. - Ensure enrollee completes Freedom of Choice statement in ISP annually; - Submit service authorization request to Tailored Plan/PIHP for each service; and - Ensure that delivery of waiver services begins within 45 days of ISP approval. - o Monitor ISP implementation and resolve or escalate issues as needed: - Complete monthly ISP monitoring checklist (e.g., waiver service utilization, provider choice, HCBS compliance setting, etc.); - Monitor at least quarterly to ensure that any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support Plan; and - Notify Tailored Plan/PIHP of LOC determination updates.
+- care with the [Tailored Plan / LME/MCO] network providers listed in this plan. - I understand that all services under the Innovations Waiver, including Residential Supports and Supported living, should be requested to the full extent of the individual's level of medical necessity; regardless of the individual's budgeting category. - I understand that services may be authorized in excess of the Individualized Budget. - Ensure enrollee completes Freedom of Choice statement in ISP annually; - Submit service authorization request to Tailored Plan / LME/MCO for each service; and - Ensure that delivery of waiver services begins within 45 days of ISP approval. - o Monitor ISP implementation and resolve or escalate issues as needed: - Complete monthly ISP monitoring checklist (e.g., waiver service utilization, provider choice, HCBS compliance setting, etc.); - Monitor at least quarterly to ensure that any restrictive interventions (including protective devices used for behavioral support) are written into the ISP and the Positive Behavior Support Plan; and - Notify Tailored Plan / LME/MCO of LOC determination updates.

 4.10.
 1915(i) Care Coordination (if applicable).
-AMH+ practices and CMAs will be responsible for coordinating individuals' 1915(i) services in addition to performing the Tailored Care Management requirements detailed in this Manual.
+AMH+ practices and CMAs are responsible for coordinating individuals' 1915(i) services in addition to performing the Tailored Care Management requirements detailed in this Manual.
 These additional requirements for members obtaining 1915(i) services include: